The Referral List I Wish School Had Given You

 They don’t co-opt professional organizations or repurpose community spaces as marketing funnels.

-There’s no deceptive advertising, no lifestyle flaunting, no emotional pressure, and no sales masquerading as intimacy.
+There’s no deceptive advertising, no lifestyle flaunting, no peer pressure, and no sales masquerading as intimacy.

-These five pillars form a new standard—one that moves us beyond performance-based coaching and into something sturdier, quieter, and more sovereign.
+These five pillars form a new standard, moving us beyond performance-based mentoring and into something sturdier, quieter, and more sovereign.

-Here are five individuals whose work I trust to meet that standard—and whose integrity, structure, and clarity make them safe to refer.
+NOW… Here are some individuals whose work I trust to meet the standards.
+Their integrity, structure, and clarity make them safe to refer.

-Note: This list is not comprehensive—it reflects those I’ve directly observed and can personally vouch for.
+Note: This list is not comprehensive—it reflects those I’ve directly observed and/or can personally vouch for.
 Others may still be rising to meet this threshold.
-I may publish an additional list in the future.
+I intend to publish additional lists in the future.

 Candace Lark-Masucci, The Happy Musician